Hiroshima Toyo Carp

 The Hiroshima Toyo Carp (広島東洋カープ, Hiroshima Tōyō Kāpu) is a professional baseball team based in Hiroshima, Japan.
 They compete in the Central League of Nippon Professional Baseball.
 The team is primarily owned by the Matsuda family, led by Hajime Matsuda (松田元, Matsuda Hajime), who is a descendant of Mazda founder Jujiro Matsuda.
 Mazda is the largest single shareholder (34.2%), which is less than the portion owned by the Matsuda family (about 60%).
 Because of that, Mazda is not considered the owner firm.
 However, the company connection is highlighted in the club name; until 1984, Mazda's official name was Toyo Kogyo Co., Ltd. (東洋工業株式会社, Tōyō Kōgyō Kabushiki Gaisha).
 The Carp are the only one of the 28 Asian professional baseball teams to be majority privately owned.
+As the Carp was founded only four years after the atomic bombing of Hiroshima and had risen to the Central League champion along with the reconstruction of Hiroshima, the team is often referred to as "the symbol of the post-war reconstruction of Hiroshima".

+Currently, the team has the longest Japan Series championship drought, as they are the only team to not win the series in the 21st century.

 History

 Early years

 The Nippon Professional Baseball league was planned to be split into two separate leagues in 1949, and Hiroshima prefecture decided to establish a professional baseball team as part of the reconstruction process after the Atomic bombings of Hiroshima and Nagasaki.
 The team joined the Central League in December 1949 as the Hiroshima Carp.
-They were named the Carp after the koi fish that climbed the rapids of Hiroshima Castle, which signifies Hiroshima's rebirth after the above said bombings of Hiroshima and Nagasaki in World War 2.
+They were named the Carp after the koi fish that climbed the rapids of Hiroshima Castle, chosen to signify Hiroshima's rebirth after the above said bombings of Hiroshima and Nagasaki in World War 2, and their perseverance in adversity.
+Said name was put forth by a politician named Noboru Tanigawa, who was the face of Hiroshima's bid.
+Another name put forward was Greens, after a successful semi-professional team of the same name.
+Others included Bears, Rainbows, Doves, and morbidly, Atoms.
+However, all the names were put aside, as Tanigawa was so influential to the team's bid, he always had the final decision.

 The team's first home field was a prefecture-funded stadium, and the team's lack of sponsorship made it extremely difficult to recruit players.
 Manager Hideichi Ishimoto had to personally scout players just to form a starting lineup.
 The ragtag team ended up in last place from 1950 to 1951.

 The team's lack of funding became an even more serious problem in 1951, and it was proposed by NPB that the team be disbanded, or merge with the Taiyo Whales team, which was based in Shimonoseki, Yamaguchi at the time.
 Hiroshima citizens strongly protested against disbanding the team, and raised the money needed to keep the team through donations.